 Paper Darts believes in being an open and accessible journal to writers.
 We also believe you deserve a better response time when you send us your work.
-While we work on our print edition, we're temporarily closing our regular submissions until June 1 so we can catch our breath and catch up on reading.
+While we work on reading contest entries, we're temporarily closing our regular free submissions until June 1 so we can catch our breath and catch up on reading.
 BRB!

 Q: What kinds of submissions do you accept?

 A: We currently publish fiction and nonfiction that is 1,000 words or less.
 If your piece is a little over, maybe by 250 words, we'll probably still read it.
 If your piece is much longer than that, we won't.

 Q: Wait, you really don't publish poetry anymore?